Git HEAD – Git HEAD reset and Git HEAD overwrite – what to do?

 The importance of a backup

 Overwriting can be a serious issue.
 There are a few more methods at your disposal – starting with the git revert command and so on.
 However, if you are interested in a more automatic approach – try a backup.
 A dedicated DevOps backup is a good option especially if you need comprehensive code protection – automatic backup/backup on demand, unlimited retention, disaster recovery, etc. Check our guide to find out more about the git backup best practices.
 And if you have only a handful repos to secure?
-Well, PRO solutions have also free tiers – with GitProtect you can backup up to 15 repos for free.
+Well, PRO solutions have also free tiers – with GitProtect you can backup up to 15 git repositories for free.
 Grab our app in the Marketplace and check it out yourself.

-For this reason you can organize your backup by yourself – delegate some developer of your team to write scripts, perform those backups, check their performance, and if it’s needed write a recovery script to restore the data.
+For this reason, you can organize your backup by yourself – delegate some developer of your team to write scripts, perform those backups, check their performance, and if it’s needed write a recovery script to restore the data.
 Though, from one side it’s time-consuming, and, from the other, ineffective, as it will distract your DevOps from their core duties.

 On the other hand, you can build a backup strategy using third-party backup tools, like GitProtect.io.
 Will it benefit your development process?
 Let’s see, backup software can bring automation into your coding – all your data will be backed up according to your custom settings automatically, saving your DevOps time.
 Moreover, a comprehensive backup solution will guarantee your data to be accessible and recoverable from any point in time, which eliminates data losses in case of human errors or other events of failure.